 5. 5-Star Prices

-People travel to parts of the world where they get the best value for their currency and although there are 5-star accommodations I didn’t the find the 5-star luxury, that I had in India for example.
+People travel to parts of the world where they get the best value for their currency and although there are 5-star accommodations I didn’t the find the 5-star luxury, that I had come to expect in India for example.
 My pricing theories confirmed boarding my flight from Colombo where I bought a 500ml bottle of water for $1.97; I purchased the same exact bottle 2 hours later in Mumbai International for a mere .39 cents.
 In retrospect, maybe it’s India that needs to raise prices.
 Sometimes travel life is all about exchange rates!

 I was glad to be among the first throngs of tourists to rediscover the country.
 It is beautiful and I’d go as far to say, Lord Buddha painted Ceylon in a palette of yellow and green with the vast country-side, specked with plantation style properties and gentrified land-owning farmers.